The Ultimate Guide to the Best Gig Apps in 2024

 Cons: Requires background checks, competition can be high.

-shiftNOW is a gig app for the hospitality industry, connecting workers with open hospitality shifts across the front-of-house, back-of-house, events, and general labor.
+shiftNOW is a gig app for the hospitality industry.
+We connect workers with open hospitality shifts across the front-of-house, back-of-house, events, and general labor.
 It's one of the best apps for gig work for those with experience in food service or hospitality. shiftNOW offers a flexible way to find work and earn money.

 Pros: Flexible shifts, immediate payment, easy to use.